ramampiandra/akoalita/README.md

 * <b>server</b> : it's a poc/example module to illustrate the integration of the core module in a real project.
 * <b>android</b> : coming soon, an UI implementation using the core and server module.

-I also use this project for teaching programming.
+We use this project for teaching programming as well.

 ### Prerequisites
 * Java 11 (Amazon Corretto 11)